shruticl-03/memory-match/README.md

 🧩 Core Gameplay

 Flip cards to find matching emoji pairs.
 Timer tracks how fast you complete the board.
 Score system based on speed and number of moves.

 🎮 Game Systems
+Menu Screen with theme selection and difficulty levels.
 Game Screen with grid layout, timer, and score display.
 Game Over Screen showing completion time and restart option.
 Leaderboard that stores top times locally (using localStorage).

 🎨 Multiple Themes

 Choose from various emoji categories:
 🐶 Animals
 🍕 Food